T-miracle/kotlin-docs-cn/docs/topics/gradle/gradle-compiler-options.md

 Use the `Kotlin2JsCompile` and `KotlinCompileCommon` types for JS and common targets, respectively.

+You can see the list of JavaScript compilation tasks by running the `gradlew tasks --all` command in the terminal and searching for `compile*KotlinJS` task names in the `Other tasks` group.

 ## All Kotlin compilation tasks

 It is also possible to configure all the Kotlin compilation tasks in the project: